 Fed's Mester says framework needs to be more explicit on financial stability

-WASHINGTON, June 22 (Reuters) - Cleveland Federal Reserve bank president Loretta Mester said Tuesdaythe Fed's new approach to monetary policy needed to more explicitly account for the risks to financial stability from ultra-low interest rates, ongoing asset purchases, and promises to keep borrowing conditions easy.
+WASHINGTON (Reuters) -Cleveland Federal Reserve bank president Loretta Mester said Tuesday the Fed’s new approach to monetary policy needed to more explicitly account for the risks to financial stability from ultra-low interest rates, ongoing asset purchases, and promises to keep borrowing conditions easy.

 Mester did not make a specific call in remarks at a Norwegian central bank seminar to tighten U.S. monetary policy now, or say that the Fed was already courting excessive financial risk with its current near-zero interest rates and ongoing $120 billion in monthly bond purchases.